Father absence: United States

-Based on the 2018 U.S. Census Bureau: out of 11 million single parent households, 80% of them are fatherless, breaking down to 1 in every 4 children born; totaling to a percentage of 81.5%.
-Out of that 81.5% who were raised by single mothers, 34% were poor, 26.8% were jobless the entire year, and 30.3% had food insecurity; 2/3 of these families were white, 1/3 were black, and 1/3 were Hispanic-defined.
+According to the U.S. Census Bureau, as of 2018, of 11 million single-parent households, 80% were fatherless, and so were 81.5% of children.
+Of the 81.5% raised by single mothers, 34% were poor, 26.8% were jobless the entire year, and 30.3% had food insecurity; 2/3 of these families were white, 1/3 were black, and 1/3 were Hispanic-defined.
 It did not take into account the 53% of American-Indian and Alaskan-Native as well as the 17% Asian-American and Pacific-Islander children recorded within these single-parent homes.

-In 2005, the United States Department of Health and Human Services reported that the average experience of the American teenager includes living in the absence of their father.
-This leads to multiple negative impacts on youth in which 85% are reported to have behavioral issues (Center for Disease Control); 71% of high school dropouts and teen moms come from fatherless homes, which is 9 times the national average (National Principals Association Report); 85% of all children who show behaviour disorders come from fatherless homes, which is 20 times the national average (Center for Disease Control); 85% of youth in prison come from fatherless homes, which is 20 times the national average; (Fulton County, Georgia, Texas Department of Correction), and 63% of youth suicides are of children who come from fatherless homes, which is 5 times the national average (US Department of Health/Census).
+In 2005, the United States Department of Health and Human Services reported that the average American teenage experience includes living in the absence of their father.
+This leads to multiple bad effects on youth: 85% are reported to have behavioral issues; 71% of high-school dropouts and teen mothers come from fatherless homes, which is nine times the national average; 85% of all children with behavioral disorders come from fatherless homes, which is 20 times the national average; 85% of youth in prison come from fatherless homes, which is 20 times the national average and 63% of youth suicides are of children who come from fatherless homes, which is five times the national average.

 Specific negative impacts

-Early pubertal timing, or precocious puberty, is associated with negative outcomes in both genders.
+Early pubertal timing, or precocious puberty, is associated with bad effects in both genders.
 Early maturing girls have been found to be at risk for teenage pregnancy, drinking and weight problems, and giving birth to low birth weight infants.
 Early maturing boys are at risk for sexual promiscuity and delinquency and testicular and prostate cancer.
 Individual difference in pubertal timing may be influenced by weight, physical activity, and genetics.